syuja/GreenPlumSetup/TUTORIAL.md

   - gangs: related processes working on the same slice but on different segments

 At least one worker process is assigned to each slice of the query plan.
 Each works on assigned portion of query plan independently.
  As a portion of the work is completed, tuples of data flow up the query plan from one gang to the next.
 The inter-process communication between segments is referred to as the _interconnect component_ of the Greenplum database.

 More info on [query plan] (http://gpdb.docs.pivotal.io/4330/admin_guide/parallel_proc.html)
-Please see [Exercises] (https://github.com/syuja/GreenPlumSetup/blob/master/TUTORIAL.md) to complete some practice exercises.
+Please see [Exercises] (https://github.com/syuja/GreenPlumSetup/blob/master/TUTORIAL.md) for practice.